Installation and configuration

-To ensure connectivity between node and Metaconsole, configure the connection data manually.
+To guarantee connectivity between node and Metaconsole, we can manually configure the connection data.

 These fields indicate the configuration of the connection that the node will establish against the Metaconsole.

-If it is a Pandora FMS installation where a valid license has already been included in the instance, obtain these data from the setup of the instance and its database.
+If it is a Pandora FMS installation where we have already includedor a valid license in the Instance, we will have to obtain said data from the setup of the Instance and its database.

-Instances can be modified, deactivated and deleted in configured instance view.
-There are some indicators that check certain information of the setup of each instance.
-These checks are done when loading this view, but they can also be done individually by clicking on them.
+In the view of the configured Instances we will see that the Instances can be modified, deactivated and deleted.
+There are some indicators that check certain information about the configuration of each Instance.
+These checks are performed when loading this view, but they can also be done individually by clicking on them.

 The indicators are the following: